gbigwood/PicoCYOA/README.md

           </ul>
 </story-segment>
 ```
 The included script `basicfunctions.js` provides a library of javascript functions for managing state like scores.

 ### Managing the story

 The included `grapher.html` provides the ability to open a story and view the graph of connections between the story segments.
-This can be usuful to visualise the potential paths in the story.
+This can be useful to visualise the potential paths in the story.
 Further the graph shows when you have declared a segment but forgotten to write it!
 Here you can see the result of running on the example story `advanceParty.html` included in the repo:

 ![Example graph](examplegraph.png)